GabrielSilva66/imageprocessing/README.md

 ```
 Generate {numimages} public domain image URLs (either JPEG or PNG format) from trusted
 public domain image repositories.
-The URL must directly point to a valid image file
+Exclude Wikimedia Commons and related sites.
-ending with .jpg or .png and the file size must be less than 200 KB.
-Provide the final
+The URL must directly point to a valid image file ending with .jpg or .png, and the
-image URLs in plain text.
+file size must be less than 200 KB.
+Provide the final image URLs in plain text.
 ```

 However, there is no guarantee that this prompt generates only the list of image URLs.
 To circumvent this issue, a